/

 Pain management often involves a multidisciplinary approach.
 This means a team of healthcare professionals works together to manage a patient’s pain.

 The team may include pain management doctors, nurses, physiotherapists, psychologists, and other specialists.
 Each brings a unique perspective and expertise to the patient’s care.
+Learn more about effective care coordination in pain management.

 This approach ensures that all aspects of the patient’s pain are addressed.
 It also allows for a more personalized and effective pain management plan.